(...OR, breaking through the Glut of Communications Clutter --- aka "ClutGut")

-More importantly, do you really UNDERSTAND when, why and how consumers are using your branded media content — or are you stuck on the treadmill of “we’ve always/never done it that way” thinking?
+More importantly, do broadcasters really UNDERSTAND when, why and how consumers are using branded media content — or are you among those stuck on the treadmill of “we’ve always/never done it that way” thinking?

 Few media brand managers have the time and management support to effectively track the latest methods to break through today’s communications clutter.
 Even fewer have the tools, staffing and resources to really compete in our evolving 360 degree ‘Mediamorphosis’.

 As an industry, we’ve been challenged to deliver so much with so little for so long that the thought of tackling more distribution channels is the LAST thing on most to-do lists.

 Yet, your consumers are there.
 Can you afford NOT to be?